Shewiiii/Ugoku-v2/README.md

 - Queue not showing when too many characters in the queue/loop section.
   ("In data.embeds.0.fields.1.value: Must be 1024 or fewer in length.").
+- Can't play audio works without MP3 Files in it.